rharkor/next-boilerplate/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/rharkor/next-boilerplate/blob/main/LICENSE)

-Welcome to the _Next.js Enterprise Boilerplate_, an open-source template for enterprise projects!
+Welcome to the _Next.js Boilerplate_, an open-source template for all your nextjs projects!
 It's loaded with features that'll help you build a high-performance, maintainable, and enjoyable app.
 We've done all the heavy lifting for you, so sit back, relax, and get ready to conquer the world with your incredible app! 🌍
 _Inspired by [Next enterprise](https://github.com/Blazity/next-enterprise/)_
 <br />
 <br />